-UNIVERSITÄT BERN
+UNIVERSITÄT RERN

-Schweizerische Eidgenossenschaft Confédération suisse Confederazione Svizzera Confederaziun svizra
+Schweizerische Eidgenossenschaft Confédération suisse Confederazione Svizzera Confederaziun svizza

 Eidgenössisches Departement für auswärtige Angelegenheiten EDA Direktion für Entwicklung und Zusammenarbeit DEZA This Certificate of Advanced Studies is offered by the Faculties of Humanities and of Human Sciences and by the Interdisciplinary Centre for Gender Studies of the University of Bern.
-It is supported by the Swiss Agency for Development and Cooperation, SDC (DEZA).
+The course was developed with the support of the Swiss Agency for Development and Cooperation (SDC).